 D. Injections

 In short, injections are used to test whether the detectors were working well.
 There are two types of injections: hardware injections and software injections.
 The first type is made by manually changing the position of the mirrors in the interferometer.
 The second type is achieved by adding a signal directly into the data flow.
 Moreover, there were those called “blind injections”, when few scientists knew it was an injection while the majority were convinced that it was a real detection.
-One of the most famous events was back in 2010, which was reported on the LSC news site [18].
+One of the most famous events was in 2010, which was reported on the LSC news site [18].

 III.
 PREPARATION OF DATA FILES

 The strain data of the GW150914 event is obtained from the LOSC site.
-Specifically, it is stored as a waveform.txt file from the “Download the Data” section the LOSC tutorial [19].
+Specifically, it is stored as a waveform.txt file from the “Download the Data” section of the LOSC tutorial [19].
 This strain data was later used as the signal for the software injection.

 As for the template for injection recovery, it is different from the waveform.
 It is included in the zip file of another tutorial [20].
 The complex template contains two waveforms, one of which is used as the real part and the other as the imaginary part.
 Moreover, as pointed out in the “Waveform Template” of this tutorial, the templates are not 100% identical to what the scientists actually used.
 Many subtleties are skipped, for example.
 But the quality of the templates online is good enough for my investigation.
 Note that this was different from the strain data for making the injection.